matteofiorini92/mindful-reminders/README.md

 ## Objective

 Mindful Reminders is a platform that provides its user with the opportunity to integrate their wellness and mental health with their work routine.
-Studies show that practicing mindfulness can help employees manage mild depression, anxiety and other common mental health problems.
-Practicing mindfulness regularly helps train the brain, such that the brain can then drop into a mindful state easier.
-Mindful rReminders aims to
+Studies show that practicing mindfulness can help employees manage mild depression, anxiety and other common mental health problems and that regular practice helps train the brain, such that the brain can then drop into a mindful state easier.
+Mindful Reminders aims to assist the user in developing this regular practice.

 ## User Experience